MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 One of the companies we look up to is <a href="http://www.dockyard.com" target="_blank" title="Dockyard">Dockyard</a>.
 They run a very inspirational blog, where they publish their experiences.
 This is a small homage to them and to <a href="http://reefpoints.dockyard.com/opinion/2012/06/21/lessons-learned-six-month-of-running-dockyard.html" target="_blank" title="Dockyard Blog">this</a> post, where they described the difficulties they faced during the first six months running a consultancy.

-Here’s what we have learned in this first year of operating full-time as service providers.
+Here’s what we have learnt in this first year of operating full-time as service providers.

 <!--more-->